Playoff Game 54

 Thursday, April 7, 1966

-Before last night’s hockey game at The Forum, George Imlach came out of dressing room No. 7, grinned and pointed to a photographer’s badge he was wearing on his lapel.
+Before last night’s hockey game at The Forum, George Imlach came out of dressing room number 7, grinned and pointed to a photographer’s badge he was wearing on his lapel.

 In the centre of the badge was printed a large 11.